- Accelerated Resolution Therapy (ART)

-Dialectical Behavioral Therapy (DBT) helps in treating individuals who struggle with emotional pain, having healthy relationships and boundaries in relationships, self-injury, eating disorders, substance abuse, and loss of control.
+Dialectical Behavioral Therapy (DBT) helps in treating individuals who struggle with emotional pain, healthy relationships and boundaries in relationships, self-injury, eating disorders, substance abuse, and loss of control.
 The Dialectic part refers to the ability to hold two opposites at the same time, accepting the experience and changing the behavior attached to it.
 DBT works out of four categories to help manage these issues:

-- Emotional regulation- The ability to manage the highs and lows of emotions finding a middle ground.
+- Emotional regulation- The ability to manage the highs and lows of emotions by finding a middle ground.